When to Move Your Baby to Their Own Room – and How to Do it Right

 When Do I Move My Baby to Their Own Room?

-The AAP recommends room-sharing until at least 6 months, ideally 12 months.
-That said, some families find it better to move their baby sooner, around 4-months.
-The benefit of moving around 6-months is you can hopefully settle your baby in their own sleep space before they start experiencing the 8-month sleep regression caused by separation anxiety.
+For example, the AAP recommend room-sharing until at least 6 months, ideally 12 months.
+That said, every family is different.
+Some families find it better to move their baby sooner, around 4-months.
+Some parents prefer their babies sleep in their own room from birth.

-Room-sharing is exactly what it sounds like: having your baby’s crib or bassinet in your bedroom at night.
+When you room-share with your baby, it is exactly what it sounds like: having your baby’s crib or bassinet in your bedroom at night.
 This is different from bed-sharing, which is dangerous and not recommended.
 When room-sharing, your baby has their own space, their crib or bassinet, and you have your own, your bed.

 What Does a Baby’s Room Need?

-Blackout Curtains: Light will wake up your baby or prevent them from falling asleep.
+• Blackout Curtains: Light will wake up your baby or prevent them from falling asleep.
 Even the smallest sliver of light can “flip the switch” in the morning, leading to early wakeups or disrupting sleep training.
 Help your baby sleep better by installing blackout curtains in their room.

-Noise Machine: White noise or brown noise are proven to help babies fall asleep faster and sleep through noise disruptions, like barking dogs, traffic, or household noises, such as showers.
+• Noise Machine: White noise or brown noise are proven to help babies fall asleep faster and sleep through noise disruptions, like barking dogs, traffic, or household noises, such as showers.
 Also, white noise specifically mimics the sound of the womb, which soothes babies and helps them sleep.

 While room-sharing is great for your baby’s first 6-months, moving your baby to their own room has important benefits: